-All orders received by the Electronic Trading Services ("ETS") Desk are handled on a "not held" basis, meaning Jefferies is not held to the size and price of transactions reported to the consolidated tape.
+All orders received by the Electronic Trading Services ("ETS") Desk are handled on a "not held" basis, meaning Jefferies is not held to the size and price of transactions reported to the consolidated tape, or to published bids and offers.
 We will execute orders received according to the instructions specified when the order was placed, with the objective of achieving the best overall execution possible.
+Jefferies algorithms, with customer consent, may provide automated capital commitment to eligible orders in certain instances.
 Please speak to your Account Executive or to the ETS Desk to determine the best algorithm and trading strategy for your order flow.
 Orders directed to the ETS Desk will also be handled on a best efforts basis, unless instructed otherwise by our client.
 Please speak to your Account Executive or the ETS Desk to discuss the differences between best efforts and guaranteed executions.
 When an algorithmic order is received by Jefferies, it will be handled within the parameters of the algorithm selected.